 From 1850 the nave of the church was used for burials and one of the most impressive memorials is the grand mausoleum of the Hollond family.
 This grandiose display of Victorian wealth was built in 1867 of red sandstone, limestone and marble by Robert Hollond for himself and his family.
 Hollond was the seventh son of William Hollond of the East India Company.
 In his youth, he became interesting in flying and achieved fame by flying his balloon from Vauxhall Gardens across the English Channel and safely landing in the town of Weilburg, in Germany.
 In 1837, he became a member of Parliament for Hastings.
 Three years later Hollond married his wife Ellen, and they lived together in Stanmore Hall, until Robert’s death in 1877.
 Ellen was well known in her own right as an authoress and philanthropist.
 She opened a nursing home in Paris and established the first creche in London in 1854.
 She died at Stanmore Hall in 1884 and joined her beloved Robert in the family tomb.

 Beneath the old church on the north side was the Bentley Priory Vault and among those buried here were Lord Abercorn and Lord Aberdeen, George Hamilton Gordon, 4th Earl of Aberdeen who had married Lord Abercorn's daughter and was Prime Minister under Queen Victoria from 1852-55.
-His coffin was only rediscovered following works to make safe the old church in the early 1990s.
+His coffin was only rediscovered following works to make safe the old church in the early 1990s, when retired Stanmore GP Freddie Hicks aimed his camera inside and the flash lit up the coffin.
 Many parishioners who supported and served the church throughout the centuries are remembered in the memorials and ledger slabs which have been retained and placed inside the tower. there are several tablets of the late 17th and early 18th centuries, but most of the more elaborate monuments have been moved to the new church.
 The interior was paved over with stone flags in 1992

 Fundraising and English Heritage